EU countries adopt mandatory gas storage amid Russia's cuts - NewsBreak

 EU countries adopt mandatory gas storage amid Russia's cuts

-BRUSSELS — (AP) — European Union countries agreed Monday that all natural gas storage in the 27-nation bloc should be topped up to at least 80% capacity for next winter as they prepare for the possibility of Russia further reducing deliveries.
+European Union countries agreed Monday that all natural gas storage in the 27-nation bloc should be topped up to at least 80% capacity for next winter as they prepare for the possibility of Russia further reducing deliveries .

 The EU is trying to slash its use of Russian energy amid the Kremlin’s war in Ukraine and find other sources.
 A ban on imports of Russian coal will start in August, and an embargo on most oil from Russia will be phased in over the coming eight months.